oplS17projects/Fake-News/README.md

    (check =  (freqOfChar mm "a" "a") 2)
    ))
    ```

-You are encouraged to develop a project that connects to external systems.
-For example, this includes systems that:

-    retrieve information or publish data to the web
-    generate or process sound
-    control robots or other physical systems
-    interact with databases

-If your project will do anything in this category (not only the things listed above!), include this section and discuss.
-Data Sets or other Source Materials

-If you will be working with existing data, where will you get those data from?
-(Dowload from a website?
-Access in a database?
-Create in a simulation you will build? ...)

-How will you convert your data into a form usable for your project?

-If you are pulling data from somewhere, actually go download it and look at it before writing the proposal.
-Explain in some detail what your plan is for accomplishing the necessary processing.

-If you are using some other starting materials, explain what they are.
-Basically: anything you plan to use that isn't code.

 We are going to be webscraping data from typical news outlets such as:
 "http://www.npr.org/"
 "http://www.huffingtonpost.com/"